craigshoemaker/angular-upgrade-demo/readme.md

-﻿# Introduction to Angular 2
+# Migrating Apps from Angular 1 to Angular 2

 This sample application demonstrates some of the basics of migrating from Angular 1 to Angular 2.